 Including: Communion (Abendmahl), Wound (Schmerzensfigur) and Spear (Speermotiv)

-This is the basic theme, which Wolzogen called, Love Feast Motive (Abendmahlthema).
+This is the basic theme, which Wolzogen called, Love Feast Motive (Abendmahlthema or Liebesmahlspruch).

 |Grundthema (ogg format)|

 Whilst it would be an oversimplification to say that all of the musical material of Parsifal was spun out of this opening melody, it is possible, with a little imagination, to relate to it almost every

 one of the motives that appear in this guide.
 Many of the motives of the Grail domain (but not those of Klingsor's domain) can be derived from the Grundthema.
 Wagner said that

 prelude contains all he needs and it all unfolds like a flower from its bud.
 This is as much as to say that the entire work has been woven as a web of related melodies and harmonies,

 keep separating and combining again.
 Note how the melody modulates from the tonic key to the mediant and back again.
 Tonic-mediant key relationships are prominent in Parsifal, as are key relationships

 It is traditional to divide this melody into three main parts (A,B,C).
 Given the rich associations of each part, it is neither easy to name them, nor very important what labels are attached to these motives.
 Different elements are labelled A, B or C by different commentators and their meanings have been variously interpreted.

 The first part (A) is sometimes called Fellowship, but I should prefer to call it Redemption, because it is the melody to which, at the end of the work, the